 4. Can overfeeding cause choking?

-While overfeeding can lead to discomfort or regurgitation, it is less likely to cause choking directly (10).
+While overfeeding a baby can lead to discomfort or regurgitation, it is less likely to cause choking directly (10).
 Choking usually occurs when a large volume of liquid or an object obstructs the baby’s airway.

 5. What is the difference between choking and gagging in babies during breastfeeding?